Lender's Mortgage Overlays in a Nutshell

 Mortgage Overlays in a Nutshell

-Technically speaking, a mortgage overlay are specific rules a lender follows ABOVE the published guidelines for lending money in the form of a mortgage.
-Each lender will usually have their own internal mortgage overlays that are applied to mortgage loans along with the rules set forth by Fannie Mae, Freddie Mac, FHA, VA and USDA.
+Technically speaking, a mortgage overlay is specific rules a lender follows ABOVE the published guidelines for lending money in the form of a mortgage.
+Each lender will usually have their own internal mortgage overlays that are applied to mortgage loans along with the rules set forth by Fannie Mae, Freddie Mac, FHA, VA, and USDA.

 The mortgage overlays are determined by the lender’s ability to handle risk as well as the current economic conditions.
 This means that the overlays can get stricter in tough economic times and become more lenient in prosperous times.

 To explain mortgage overlays, consider this example.
 A small, local credit union may offer checking accounts to all its members.
 The credit union states that the following rules and conditions apply to their checking accounts:

 - Member must pay $10 yearly for a debit card